mahammad-mostafa/enumerable-methods/README.md

 - Class `MyList` includes a module & contains two methods
 - First method is to intialize the class with an array instance `list`
 - Second method `each` implements looping through `list` instance
-- Module `Enumerable` contains methods for several array operations
+- Module `MyEnumerable` contains methods for several array operations
 - First method `all` checks if all elements of `list` array meets a comparison
 - Second method `any` checks if any element of `list` array meets a comparison
 - Third method `filter` return a new array if any element of `list` array meets a condition